Claudia Tenney: April 2025 Trip to El Salvador

 In April 2025, Tenney traveled to El Salvador and received a tour of Centro de Confinamiento del Terrorismo (CECOT), a maximum security prison used by the Trump administration to hold U.S. immigrants forcibly removed from the United States, including immigrants like Kilmar Abrego Garcia who were illegally abducted and transported to the prison.
 After visiting the CECOT prison camp, Tenney did not call for the repatriation of Kilmar Abrego Garcia.

 LGBT rights

 Tenney was one of the 14 co-sponsors of the "Protect Children's Innocence Act", which would make giving transgender minors gender-affirming care a class C felony.

 Tenney was the sole member of New York's House delegation to vote against the Respect for Marriage Act, which codified the Supreme Court decision in Obergefell v.
 Hodges (2015).

 Gun control

 In 2017, Tenney co-sponsored legislation that would substantially eliminate National Firearms Act restrictions on obtaining or possessing gun silencers.
 After the 2017 Las Vegas shooting, she said she still planned to support the bill.
+In July 2026, Tenney released her "Second Amendment Plan", which calls for opposing additional firearm restrictions and broadening firearm access for law-abiding gun owners.
+The plan also seeks to challenge what she describes as government overreach in regard to gun policy.